 by Rebecca N. Revell, RN, BSN, CCDS

-- If you manually send an extra remote transmission outside of your routine schedule, it is important to call your doctor’s office and let them know.
+- If you send an extra remote transmission outside of your routine schedule, it is important to call your doctor’s office and let them know why.
 Extra remote transmissions may be sent if you are not feeling well or if you suspect something is wrong.
-Notifying your doctor that you transmitted and sharing any symptoms that prompted the transmission will help them to prioritize your transmission.
+Notifying your doctor that you transmitted and sharing symptoms that prompted the transmission will help them to prioritize your transmission.

 - If your phone number changes, please notify PaceMate and your doctor’s office to ensure you continue to receive calls from us.